 Our Summer Camp is in session for two months.
 We begin on Monday, June 1.
 It is understood that a child who is admitted to the Day School is to be enrolled for the months that he/she has been registered for.

 Admission Age Requirements

 The Day School meets from 8:00 a.m. – 5:00 p.m. on school days.
 Extended Care will be offered two times a day, before school begins in the morning and after school ends in the afternoon.
-The morning session is from 7:00 – 8:00 a.m., and the afternoon session from 5:00 – 6:00 p.m.
-The charge for this service is $4 per session.
+The morning session is from 7:00 – 8:00 a.m. and is no additional charge.
+The afternoon session from 5:00 – 6:00 p.m. with a charge of $10 per session.